 10. Streamline your tools

 A cluttered kitchen slows you down.
-Stick to a few high-quality essentials: a sharp chef’s knife, a solid cutting board, a blender, and a good pan.
-The fewer tools you need to wash, the faster your cleanup.
+Focus on high-quality basics: a sharp chef’s knife, a solid cutting board, a good blender, and one or two versatile pans.
+Skip specialty gadgets you rarely use.